 In the last five to ten years, political economy - or "political economics", as I prefer to call it - has been a rapidly growing field.
-As the label suggests, this field studies issues related to politics with the tools commonly used in economics.
+As the label suggests, this field deals with issues related to politics using the tools of modern economics.
 The most recent work is attractive in that it draws on several traditions: the older public-choice school, the rational-choice school in political science, and the equilibrium theory of macroeconomic policy.
 Collected works, monographs and textbooks now start to appear, drawing on the contributions in the last decade.
 One such piece is Persson and Tabellini (2000a), others include Mueller (1997), Austen-Smith and Banks (1999), Drazen (2000), and Grossman and Helpman (2000).

 An obvious motivation for this literature comes from observing economic policy outcomes.
 Looking across time and place, one observes large differences in policy, but also some common patterns.
-An example is given in Figure 1, which shows a measure of the size of government in a number of countries over the last four
+An example is given in Figure 1, which shows a measure of the size of government in about sixty countries over the last four

 ^{}This paper is based on my Walras-Bowley lecture given at the Eighth Word Congress of the Econometric Society, in Seattle August 2000.
 I am heavily indebted to Guido Tabellini, who is a co-author of all the work underlying this leture and provided detailed comments on a previous draft.
-I would also like to thank Givanni Favara for research assistance and Christina Lönnblad for editorial assistance.
+I would also like to thank John Moore for comments, Givanni Favara for research assistance and Christina Lönnblad for editorial assistance.
 The research is supported by grants from the European Commission and the Swedish Council for Research in the Humanities and Social Sciences.